GeorgeSchiro/GoPcBackup/README.md

     Set this switch True and the list of deleted files will be displayed in a pop-up window.

+-ShowLogAfterReattachment=False

+    Set this switch True to display the full process log file (see -LogPathFile above) whenever a backup device is reattached.
+This can be helpful to decide if the "backup done" script should be rerun (see -BackupDoneScriptPathFile above) after a missing backup device has been reattached to this PC.

 -ShowProfile=False

     Set this switch True to immediately display the entire contents of the profile